 10 October: World Mental Health Day

-The Day was first celebrated in the year 1992 at the initiative of the World Federation for Mental Health, a global mental health organization with members and contacts in more than 150 countries
+The day was first observed in 1992 at the initiative of the World Federation for Mental Health, a global mental health organization with members and contacts in more than 150 countries.

 Mental health is a level of psychological well-being or an absence of mental illness.
 It is the psychological state of someone who is functioning at a satisfactory level of emotional and behavioral adjustment.

 According to the World Health Organization (WHO), mental health includes subjective well-being, perceived self-efficacy, autonomy, competence, inter-generational dependence, and self-actualization of one's intellectual and emotional potential, among others.
 Many factors contribute to mental health problems, including:

 • Biological factors, such as genes or brain chemistry

 • Life experiences, such as trauma or abuse

 WHO’s Comprehensive mental health action plan 2013–2020

 This comprehensive mental health action plan was adopted by the 66th World Health Assembly.
 The plan focuses on international attention on a long-neglected problem and is firmly rooted in the principles of human rights.
 The four major objectives of the action plan are to:

 • Strengthen effective leadership and governance for mental health.